Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs/Prepare_Storage_Nodes.md

      41    ssd   1.74660          osd.41       down   1.00000  1.00000
     ```

     1. Remove the OSD references to allow the rebuild to re-use the original OSD references on the drives.
-By default if the OSD reference is not removed, then there will still a reference to them in the crush map and will show down OSDs down that no longer exist.
+By default, if the OSD reference is not removed, then there will still a reference to them in the crush map.
+This will result in OSDs that no longer exist appearing to be down.

     This command assumes you have set the variables from [the prerequisites section](../Rebuild_NCNs.md#Prerequisites).

-    This must be run from a ceph-mon node (ncn-s00[1/2/3])
+    This must be run from a `ceph-mon` node (ncn-s00[1/2/3])

     ```bash
-    for osd in $(ceph osd ls-tree $NODE); do ceph osd destroy osd.$osd --force; ceph osd purge osd.$osd --force; done
+    ncn-s# for osd in $(ceph osd ls-tree $NODE); do ceph osd destroy osd.$osd --force; ceph osd purge osd.$osd --force; done
     ```

     Example Output: